tokuhirom/p5-router-simple/README.md

 [Path::Router](http://search.cpan.org/perldoc?Path::Router) is heavy.
 It depends on [Moose](http://search.cpan.org/perldoc?Moose).

-[HTTP::Router](http://search.cpan.org/perldoc?HTTP::Router) has many deps.
+[HTTP::Router](http://search.cpan.org/perldoc?HTTP::Router) has many dependencies.
 It is not well documented.

 [HTTPx::Dispatcher](http://search.cpan.org/perldoc?HTTPx::Dispatcher) is my old one.
-It does not provide an OOish interface.
+It does not provide an OO-ish interface.

 # THANKS TO